Bluegold Blueberry

 Edible Qualities

-Bluegold Blueberry is a medium-sized shrub that is commonly grown for its edible qualities.
+Bluegold Blueberry is a medium-sized shrub that is typically grown for its edible qualities.
 It produces clusters of silvery blue round berries which are usually ready for picking in early summer.
 The berries have a sweet taste and a juicy texture.

 The berries are most often used in the following ways: